openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/node_placement.rst

 The second section is parameter_defaults, where the actual IP addresses are assigned.
-Each node type has an associated parameter - ControllerIPs for controller nodes, NovaComputeIPs for compute nodes, etc.  Each parameter is a map of network names to a list of addresses.
+Each node type has an associated parameter - ControllerIPs for Controller nodes, ComputeIPs for Compute nodes, etc.  Each parameter is a map of network names to a list of addresses.
 Each network type must have at least as many addresses as there will be nodes on that network.
 The addresses will be assigned in order, so the first node of each type will get